 - submitting work previously submitted in another course without the consent of the instructor;

-- representing the words, ideas or work of another as one’s own in any academic exercise;
+- representing the words, ideas or work of another as one’s own in any academic exercise without proper documentation;

 - conducting any act that defrauds the academic process.